SummerSlam (2007): Storylines

 SmackDown!
 General Manager Theodore Long then announced that there would be a 20-man Battle Royal later that night to determine a new World Heavyweight Champion.
 Khali won the Battle Royal and became the new World Heavyweight Champion by last eliminating Kane and Batista.
 Khali defeated the two and retained the title at The Great American Bash.
 Five days later on SmackDown!, Batista interrupted Khali's celebration and challenged him to a match at SummerSlam.
 The next week, on the August 3 episode of SmackDown!, Long announced that Khali would defend his title against Batista at SummerSlam.

 Another main rivalry on the Raw brand heading into SummerSlam was between the returning Triple H against King Booker.
 At New Year's Revolution, during a World Tag Team Championship match between Rated-RKO (Edge and Randy Orton) and D-Generation X (Shawn Michaels and Triple H), Triple H suffered a legitimate torn right quadriceps during the match that left him out of action.
 On the July 16 episode of Raw, Booker entered using Triple H's entrance music "King of Kings".
 Booker declared that neither Triple H nor Jerry Lawler could be known as "The King".
 On the August 6 episode of Raw, Booker defeated Lawler in a match where the loser had to crown the winner the next week.
 When the time came, Lawler refused, declaring that Triple H was still a king and announcing that Booker would face Triple H at SummerSlam.
 Booker then attacked Lawler, throwing him into the ring post and hitting him with a television monitor.
+Then the following week when Lawler was not on RAW due to the injuries suffered, Booker would force Jim Ross (with the help of Queen Charmell) to kiss his feet.